 This material was provided by Kevin Sydor, M.Sc., P.Eng., Section Head, Hydrotechnical and Oceanographic Studies, Water Resources Engineering; Manitoba Hydro; Joe Groeneveld, Western Canada Discipline Practice Lead – Hydrotechnical, Hatch Ltd.; Graham Holder, Consultant, LaSalle; D.G.
 Murray, P.Eng., M.Sc., Discipline Practice Lead – Hydrotechnical, Hatch Ltd.

 For over a decade, Manitoba Hydro has tackled the complexity of hydroelectric plant design with the power of FLOW-3D.
+Our civil and environmental customers now use FLOW-3D HYDRO for these types of modeling and analysis.
 More recently, Manitoba Hydro has focused efforts on pre-commitment design studies for the proposed Keeyask Generating Station, at a complicated location that includes rapids, multiple channels, and natural contours.
-Building on previous use of FLOW-3D for initial design concepts, the company performed an integrated study where the combined results from both simulations and physical modeling served to validate and improve each other’s performance.
+Building on previous use of FLOW-3D HYDRO for initial design concepts, the company performed an integrated study where the combined results from both simulations and physical modeling served to validate and improve each other’s performance.

 Two phases of river diversion were necessary to create temporary sections of dry land for the actual powerhouse and spillway construction.
 Manitoba Hydro conducted simulations to estimate how water levels and velocities at various locations would change as physical conditions change during construction of the temporary cofferdams.
 They then compared results with those measured on a 1/120 scale model of the cofferdam construction, diversion structure, river closure, and spillway, and a 1/50 model of a section of the spillway.
 Nuances observed in the 1/120 model’s operation led to its modification, whose details were fed back as changes in the STL model representing boundary conditions within the CFD simulations.
 The detailed back-and-forth process not only predicted the behavior of the physical scale model within approximately 5 percent but also uncovered design changes that would save on construction costs.